erkanyeter/demo_blog/packages/url/releases/0.0.1/README.md

 $this->url->redirect('news/article/13', 'location', 301);
 ```

-If you set before url suffix (like .html) in config.php using fourth parameter $suffix = false you can switch off suffix for current site url.
+If you set URL suffix (like .html) in config.php using fourth parameter $suffix = false you can switch off suffix for current site url.

 **Note:** In order for this function to work it must be used before anything is outputted to the browser since it utilizes server headers.